We share our key learnings from a recent visit to a vertical farm.

-We believe that vertical farming will play a role in future food production as it will become more economically viable and address a number of challenges faced by modern agriculture; however, it is likely to only be a small part of a sustainable food system.
+We believe that vertical farming will play a role in future food production as we expect it will become more economically viable and address a number of challenges faced by modern agriculture; however, it is likely to be only a small part of a sustainable food system.
 There are many crops that would not be suitable for vertical farming, such as tall plants, trees or those with large roots.
 Transporting food across the world is not necessarily the wrong thing to do; energy used to move food by sea is relatively low, and in return we obtain important nutrients from produce grown in countries with the right natural conditions.
-We also recognise that, done correctly, agriculture can enrich soil and improve its carbon storage.
-Vertical farming has scope for significant investment opportunities over the coming decades, as does land-based agriculture, if we are to transition to a sustainable food system.
+We also recognize that, done correctly, agriculture can enrich soil and improve its carbon storage.
+Vertical farming has scope for significant investment opportunities over the coming decades, as does land-based agriculture, if we are to move to a sustainable food system.

 - Brühl CA and Zaller JG Biodiversity Decline as a Consequence of an Inappropriate Environmental Risk Assessment of Pesticides.
 Frontiers in Environmental Science.
 2019.

 - FAO.
 The future of food and agriculture – Trends and challenges.
 2017.